What you need to know about our adoption process.

 - Proper identification on pets and complying with local animal laws

 - Flea and tick preventative, heart-worm preventative, and all required vaccinations, must be up to date at the time of application.

 - Animals already in the home should be spayed or neutered.
 Spay and neuter surgery for adopted pet will be done at an appropriate age if not already performed prior to adoption

 Charlie’s Angels prefers a fenced yard for our adoptees, but fences are not mandated in all cases.

 However, in specific situations, certain dogs may require a fenced yard.
 Charlie’s Angels does not prohibit the use of invisible fences, but discourages their use when the owner is not at home.

-A follow-up visit will be made to the adopting family 2 weeks after an adoption is completed.
+A member of the adoption team will follow-up by phone call or email with the adopting family 2 weeks after an adoption is completed.
+In certain situations, a second home visit may be required.
 Any failure of the family to follow the adoption agreement made with Charlie’s Angels can result in the adoption being voided and the pet being returned to the organization.